Christian Academy Board of Directors

 Our Board of Directors governs the Christian Academy School System.
 Members serve an initial term of three years, and as members roll off, new members are elected each year.
 The primary function of the Board of Directors is to serve in a strategic leadership capacity, which includes setting, reviewing, and revising school policy, and casting vision for the future direction of Christian Academy.

-The Board of Directors oversees the Superintendent and the Executive Director, who are responsible for implementation of Board policy, and oversight of the staff and faculty to whom responsibility for implementation of policy may be delegated as appropriate.
+The Board of Directors oversees the Superintendent, who is responsible for implementation of Board policy and oversight of the staff and faculty to whom responsibility for implementation of policy may be delegated as appropriate.

-The Board of Directors is comprised of Christian Academy parents, all members of one of the founding churches of our school system.
-To serve on the Board of Directors, one must be nominated by a fellow parent, staff, or faculty member, have unimpeachable Christian character, and be a model of the values we hold as a school system.
+The Board of Directors is comprised of Christian Academy parents, all members of one of the supporting churches of our school system.
+To serve on the Board of Directors, one must be nominated by a fellow parent, staff or faculty member, have unimpeachable Christian character and be a model of the values we hold as a school system.
 We are grateful to our Board of Directors whose selfless commitment to Christian Academy is an integral part of our ability to advance God’s mission.